AJ090401/IT-Home-Lab/Windows 2012/readme.md

 ### Configuring Computer Name and Domain Settings

-Before initiating the join, the system properties were accessed to transition the server from a standalone workgroup to the target domain layout (W11 server).
+Before initiating the join, the system properties were accessed to transition the server from a standalone workgroup to the target domain layout

 <p align="center">
   <img src="../images/setupdomainjoin.png" alt="Windows Server 2012 R2 System Properties" width="85%"/>